otherdeniz/CnC_RulesEditor/README.md

 User settings like selected Favorites and custom games mods are stored in the folder: %AppData%\TiberiumSunEditor (yes there is a typo in the folder name, but i cannot change that anymore, users would lose their settings)

-Print screens and the history of the development process are prosted in the cncnet forum on this thread: https://forums.cncnet.org/topic/12869-tiberian-sun-rules-editor-version-2024/
+Print screens and the history of the development process are posted in the cncnet forum on this thread: https://forums.cncnet.org/topic/12869-tiberian-sun-rules-editor-version-2024/

 # Depndencies